Rough Rice May '19 (ZRK19)

 Rice is a grain that is cultivated on every continent except Antarctica and is the primary food for half the people in the world.
 Rice cultivation probably originated as early as 10,000 BC in Asia.
 Rice is grown at varying altitudes (sea level to about 3,000 meters), in varying climates (tropical to temperate), and on dry to flooded land.
 The growth duration of rice plants is 3-6 months, depending on variety and growing conditions.
 Rice is harvested by hand in developing countries or by combines in industrialized countries.
 Asian countries produce about 90% of rice grown worldwide.
 Rough rice futures and options are traded at the CME Group.

-Prices - CME rough rice prices on the nearest-futures chart rose all year with a sharp increase in the summer months to close the year 2017 at $11.680 per hundred pounds, up +23.8%.
-Regarding cash prices, the average monthly price of rice received by farmers in the U.S. in the first five months of the 2017/18 marketing year (i.e., August 2017 through December 2017) rose +14.0% yr/yr to $11.88 per hundred pounds (cwt.).
+Prices - CME rough rice prices (Barchart.com electronic symbol ZR) on the nearest-futures chart rose early in the year to a high of $13.215 in April and then fell the rest of the year to close the year 2018 at $10.885 per hundred pounds, down -10.9% Regarding cash prices, the average monthly price of rice received by farmers in the U.S. in the first four months of the 2018/19 marketing year (i.e., August 2018 through July 2019) fell -0.5% yr/yr to $12.55 per hundred pounds (cwt).

 Information on commodities is courtesy of the CRB Yearbook, the single most comprehensive source of commodity and futures market information available.
 Its sources - reports from governments, private industries, and trade and industrial associations - are authoritative, and its historical scope for commodities information is second to none.
 The CRB Yearbook is part of the cmdty product line.
 Please visit cmdty for all of your commodity data needs.